-Here is a huge list of meatless/vegetarian/Lenten meal ideas.
-For today though, my friend, Lyn, gave me this organic fettuccine alfredo recipe that can be made meatless or with chicken, and it's a hit with basically everyone.
+My friend, Lyn, gave me this organic fettuccine alfredo recipe that can be made meatless or with chicken, and it's a hit with basically everyone.
 Last night we served it with orange slices and fermented pickles – read more about those in the comment section at Lynn's guest interview (different Lynn).

 - Soft butter for greasing the pan pastured butter is best for more nutrients!

-- 1 stick/1/2 c. of pastured butter
+- 1/2 cup pastured butter

 - 2-4 cloves fresh garlic or 1 teaspoon garlic powder

 - Half onion chopped small

-- 1 teaspoon sea salt — possibly more, when you taste-test you'll know if it needs more
+- 1 teaspoon sea salt — possibly more when you taste-test you'll know if it needs more

 - 1/2 teaspoon ground pepper

-- Seasonings of choice — 1/2 teaspoon or more of the following: onion powder, oregano, parsley, Italian seasonings, paprika, seasoned salt, etc.
+- Seasonings of choice — 1/2 teaspoon or more of the following: onion powder oregano, parsley, Italian seasonings, paprika, seasoned salt, etc.

-- 8 oz. shredded Mozzarella cheese if you're baking it
+- 8 ounces shredded Mozzarella cheese if you're baking it

-Drain pasta and mix it with the sauce, then spread it all over the chicken and vegetables.
+- Drain pasta and mix it with the sauce, then spread it all over the chicken and vegetables.
 Bake at 350* for 30 minutes, and then sprinkle on the Mozzarella cheese and bake another 15 minutes or so until it's melted.

-Note: Sometimes I'll saute the chicken a little with the spices, just until it's no longer pink inside (any longer and it’s tough) and then throw everything together, that way you only need to get it hot in the oven
+- Note: Sometimes I'll saute the chicken a little with the spices, just until it's no longer pink inside (any longer and it gets tough instead of tender) and then throw everything together, that way you only need to get it hot in the oven